armijnhemel/binaryanalysis-ng/doc/bang-design.md

 from a file.
 The code that carves data from a file already verifies the data to find the end of the data.
 Files that are marked as "unpacked" are not processed by BANG as an optimization.

-#### Return values

-The data that is returned from the unpackers carvers is a dictionary with a key "status" and various other elements, depending whether a scan was successful or not.
-If the scan was successful, then the following fields will also be present:

-*   length: an integer indicating the size of the data that is unpacked
-*   list of files and labels: a list of tuples with the name of each file that was unpacked, plus a list of associated labels (empty most of the time)
-*   labels: a list of labels for the file that was scanned
-*   offset (optional): an offset where the data starts.
-Only needs to be set if the offset where the data starts isn't the offset that was given as a parameter (example: coreboot images)
-*   metadata (optional): a data structure with scan specific information.
-    Example scans that have this: unpack_elf and unpack_png

-If the scan was unsuccessful then the dictionary will contain:

-*   error message: a dictionary with information about possible errors that occured.

-An error message is a dictionary, with the following elements:

-*   offset: offset in the file at which the error occured
-*   fatal: boolean indicating whether or not the error is fatal and the program should be stopped (this is currently ignored)
-*   reason: a human readable description of the error

-An example of an error message:

-    {'offset': 0, 'fatal': False, 'reason': 'invalid PNG data according to PIL'}

 #### Data stored